 Another important step is the post processing of the selected photos.
 The less you process them, the more attractive they will be for a potential buyer.
 Designers (buyers) usually prefer to make their own adjustments, post-processing and apply effects to your photos, as per their needs.
 Of course, minimal processing may still be due as you may have to adjust lighting and contrast, brighten up the colors a little bit, remove the noise and make sure your photos are sharp enough.
 Save them in jpg, at maximum quality.
 If you have the RAW files, you will be able to attach them to your uploaded jpegs.

-).
+a) Royalty Free files can be used for commercial purposes, so they must not contain any trademarks or copyrighted elements such as logos, brand names or copyrighted designs (more on copyright HERE).
 If there are visible people in your image, you must provide a Model Release signed by these people as a proof that they agree to your selling of their photos for commercial purposes.
-You can use a generic model release or our MR, available for download HERE
+You can use a generic model release or our MR, available for download HERE.

-reflect events from social, cultural and political scenes.
+b) Editorial images reflect events from social, cultural and political scenes.
 For this section, you don't need Model Release forms for people appearing in your photos and you shouldn't remove copyrighted elements.
 In fact, post processing, other than adjusting light and colors, should be kept to a minimum.
-However, you need to ensure your image fits this category, so you may want to read the specifications
+However, you need to ensure your image fits this category, so you may want to read the specifications before uploading.

 When all these steps are complete, submit your images.